eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 As a result of successful registration,

-- the Registrar may issue one or more registration certificate to the Relying Party.
+- the Registrar may issue one or more registration certificates to the Relying Party.
 The purpose of the registration certificate is described in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
 It is up to each Registrar to decide if it issues registration certificates.
 - a Relying Party Instance Access Certificate Authority (CA) associated with the Registrar issues an access certificate to each Relying Party Instance of the Relying Party.
 A Relying Party Instance needs such a certificate to authenticate